Offered for both your equine partner and pets.

 - Decrease reliance on medications and invasive procedure

-Dr. Cori Phinn and Dr Erika Sullenberger are Veterinarians and registered in Veterinary Medical Acupuncture.
-They uses this treatment in conjunction with modern medicine to treat the whole patient.
+Dr. Siahpolo, Dr. Sullenberger and Dr. Phinn are Veterinarians that are registered in Veterinary Medical Acupuncture.
+They use this treatment in conjunction with modern medicine to treat the whole patient.

 Schedule the first treatment today.